Atmois/Website/README.md

 # Website

-I made the base of this website with Carrd and then built on it to add new things and improve the code.
+I made the base of this website with Carrd and then built on it to add new things and a few redesigns and improve the code.

-### Credit
+### Credits

 - [Current Time Code](https://claym1xprofile.neocities.org)
 - [tsParticles](https://github.com/tsparticles/tsparticles)